jakubcizek/MP730424-Windows/README.md

 With this setup, program will periodically request multimeter data every 1000 ms for current function and measurement.
 It will print data with HH:MM:SS.ms timestamp to stdout and measurements.csv semicolon-separated text file.

 Still some small r/w sync bugs if you switch function on multimeter during recording.
-Do not switch functions during session ;-)
+Do not switch function during session ;-)

 ![mp730424.exe in action](https://raw.githubusercontent.com/jakubcizek/MP730424-Windows/main/screenshot.png)